The Angry Professor's Appeal

 Despite the fact that most of Parkinson's disease is due to environmental factors is, the topic is almost completely ignored.
 The program of the congress included a plenary session, which addressed the impact of genetics on clinical care, and 67 abstracts on the genetics of Parkinson's disease.
 In contrast, there were no meetings environmental causes, and only 32 papers were devoted to epidemiology”.
 The genetics is important and may explain why, for example, some farmers are exposed to pesticides were suffering from Parkinson's disease and others did not.
 Yet we have known for over a century that only ~15% of those affected have a family history of the disease.
 The We must pay more attention to environmental causes.

 Another focus of the congress was the treatment of the disease.
-This included up-to-date information on clinical trials, a discussion on choosing the best therapeutic goals, a video session on “new chemodenervation strategies”; to Treatment of the symptoms as well as numerous other lectures on physical, linguistic and surgical therapies of the disease.
+This included up-to-date information on clinical trials, a discussion on choosing the best therapeutic goals, a video session on “new chemodenervation strategies”; to the Treatment of the symptoms as well as numerous other lectures on physical, linguistic and surgical therapies of the disease.
 Again, this is important, as is the prevention involved

 program was not mentioned once.